trufflesuite/trufflesuite.com/src/tutorials/learn-how-to-deploy-with-truffle-teams.md

 ![Deployment Results](/img/tutorials/learn-how-to-deploy-with-truffle-teams/deployment-results.png)

 Your contracts are deployed!
 That was easy.
 Go ahead and push the **Great!
-Go Back to Workflo** button or the **X** in the wizard.
+Go Back to Workflow** button or the **X** in the wizard.
 You'll now see a new card in the **Staging** column with the results of your deployment:

 ![Deployment Card](/img/tutorials/learn-how-to-deploy-with-truffle-teams/deployment-card.png)